Ever wonder what is the difference between fermenting and rotting food?

 The results are delicious fermented foods such as kimchi, sauerkraut, and so on.

-In fact, because humans have generally moved away from eating unpasteurized fermented foods, which we have been doing for thousands of years.
+In fact, humans have generally moved away from eating unpasteurized fermented foods, which we have been doing for thousands of years.
 Studies indicate this has negatively impacted our systems.

-What is Spoiled or Rotten Food?
+What is Spoiled or Rotting Food?

 Food spoilage takes place when microscopic organisms feast on food items that you leave unattended.